mttcrn/polimi-CSE-notes/Machine Learning.md

 $$
 f(x) = \sum_{n=1}^N w_ h(\|x-x_n\|_2)
 $$
-However, since the data in ML are generally noisy, exact interpolation is not very useful.
-Exact interpolation can lead to overfitting, where the model tries to perfectly fit noisy training data, reducing generalization to new data points.
+However, since the data in ML are generally noisy, exact interpolation is not very useful as it can lead to **overfitting**, where the model tries to **perfectly fit noisy training data**, reducing generalization to new data points.

-To mitigate issues related to regions of low basis function activation, we can use normalized radial basis functions.
+To mitigate issues related to regions of low basis function activation, we can use **normalized radial basis functions**.
 Normalization is sometimes used in practice as it avoids having regions of input space where all basis functions takes small values, which would necessarily lead to predictions in such regions that are either small or controlled purely bu the bias parameter.
 #### Automatic Relevance Determination (ARD) kernel
 In many datasets, some input features may be more relevant than others for making predictions.